-Developers must demonstrate in a Design and Access Statement how their proposed development reinforces Roche's character and heritage.
-In particular the statement must set out how the proposals follow the policies and guidance in the NPPF, the Cornwall Design Guide and the Roche Parish Design Guide together with any subsequent revision to those Design Guides.
-The Design and Access Statement must address the following: Context and character; Historic character; Connection with the countryside; Quality for pedestrians; cyclists and the physically disadvantaged; Development density and build quality; Car Parking; Landscaping and access to open and green space; Occupier controlled access to fibre, copper and other home office services; Environmental footprint.
+All development proposals must demonstrate how their proposed development reinforces Roche's character and heritage in a written statement.
+In particular the statement must set out how the proposals follow the policies and guidance in the NPPF, the Cornwall Design Guide and the Roche Parish Design Guide (and any subsequent revision to those Design Guides).
+Any such statement must address the following (where relevant):

+- Context and character;

+- Historic character;

+- Connection with the countryside;

+- Quality for pedestrians;

+- Cyclists and the physically disadvantaged;

+- Development density and build quality;

+- Car Parking;

+- Landscaping and access to open and green space;

+- Occupier controlled access to fibre, copper and other home office services; - Environmental footprint; - The retention of locally distinctive boundary treatments and creation of these where absent.